-The Birmingham & Solihull Group would like to plant an “MND Tree” for all those who have lost somebody to MND and hope that one day this disease will be cured.
-A memorial in the form of a beautiful living, growing, thing that is both permanent and pleasant to visit, and a symbol of hope for " a World Free of MND."
+The Birmingham & Solihull Group have planted an 'MND Tree' for all those who have lost somebody to MND and hope that one day this disease will be cured.
+A memorial in the form of a beautiful living, growing, thing that is both permanent and pleasant to visit and a symbol of hope for, “A World Free of MND."

 While this is in essence a local project, Cannon Hill Park is open to everybody and we would like everybody touched by MND to have a choice about participating.
-By donating towards The MND Tree families and friends may feel “ownership” of the tree . . . and what it represents.
+By donating towards the MND Tree families and friends may feel 'ownership' of the tree . . . and what it represents.

 [The variety of tree the Birmingham & Solihull have chosen is Davidia Involucrata also known as the ‘Handkerchief Tree’]